SMSF Commercial Lease Agreement

 SMSF auditors require a copy of the lease before signing the yearly audit.

-Our law firm’s SMSF commercial lease complies with the Superannuation laws.
-It improves compliance.
-We make the auditor and ATO auditor happy (well as much as they can be).
+Our law firm’s SMSF commercial lease complies with the Superannuation laws, improving compliance.
+We also make the auditor and ATO auditor happy (well, as much as they can be).

 Special SMSF rules for lease disputes